 Can I Get By With Just a Knee Kicker?

 No. ‘Getting by’ with a knee kicker is analogous to sanding a wood floor with a hand sander instead of a floor sander.
 The knee kicker performs a function of carpet stretching that the larger power stretcher does not do, and vice-versa.
 Carpet installers use both power stretchers and knee kickers in their work, and most carpet installations require both tools.

 Can I Revive Existing Carpet With a Carpet Stretcher?

 Carpet stretchers aren’t just for installing new carpet.
 If you’ve got old, wrinkled and bubbled-up carpet, it is possible to rent a power stretcher to smooth down and “revive” your carpet, extending its life by a few years.

 Is It Better to Hire a Real Carpet Installer Instead?

 You can do the math, but in most cases, professional installation is worth the price.
 If you're willing to remove all of the furniture and cut up and dispose of the old carpet and padding, you can get a carpet installed for about $3-$6 per yard for standard carpet (Berber and some other types cost more to install).
 Having a pro get rid of the old carpet might cost an additional $4 per yard.
 The other factor is quality: no matter how handy you are, if you're not experienced with carpet you won't get the same results as a good pro.

 Where to Rent or Buy?

-Local rental outlets as well as most big-box home improvement stores rent carpet stretchers, knee kickers and some hand tools, such as stair tools and seam cutters.
+Local rental outlets, as well as most big-box home improvement stores, rent carpet stretchers, knee kickers, and some hand tools, such as stair tools and seam cutters.
 Home improvement stores typically carry one brand of carpet stretcher for sale, along with a basic selection of hand tools.
-If you want to invest in a quality stretcher or need any specialty tools, you can find everything you need at a good local flooring supply dealer, where the pros shop.
+If you want to invest in a quality stretcher or need any special tools, you can find everything you need at a good local flooring supply dealer, where the pros shop.